-Our program's greatest gift to KIMEP students is to instill curiosity and inspire passion.
-Liberal education substantiates disciplined study.
 Students develop the foundation and context for their specializations, for their university lives, and for the lives beyond graduation.
-Here they develop critical thinking skills, communication skills, quantitative reasoning skills and values that will allow them to soar in their major studies.
+Here they develop critical thinking skills, communication skills, information technology skills and values that will allow them to soar in their major studies.
 To function intelligently inside and outside the university, KIMEP graduates will comprehend the interrelatedness of individual disciplines to the human experience.
 One area of knowledge clearly affects another.
-By examining perspectives and paradigms particular to academic disciplines, experiencing processes whereby disciplines generate knowledge, applying discipline-specific knowledge to general human understanding and action KIMEP graduates are not only prepared to work because of their technical skill; they are prepared to lead because of their wisdom.
+By examining perspectives and paradigms particular to academic disciplines, experiencing processes whereby disciplines generate knowledge, applying discipline-specific knowledge to general human understanding and action, KIMEP graduates are not only prepared to work because of their technical skill, they are prepared to lead because of their wisdom.